 Reading is at the heart of everything we do at Mile Oak.

-The Accelerated Reading programme is firmly embedded in Year 2 to 6.
+The Accelerated Reading programme is firmly embedded in Year 3 to 6.
 When children read a book, they take a computer-based quiz about it, and earn points towards a target set by their teacher.
-Those children who achieve their targets are rewarded with trips to a local cinema.
 Children who read a million words in a school year are rewarded as ‘Mile Oak Millionaires’ and are celebrated for their achievement.